 2. Traineeship Description

-The trainee shall provide assistance and support to ensure the smooth functioning of the Institute's work on gender mainstreaming.
+The trainee shall provide assistance and support to ensure the smooth functioning of the Institute's work on gender mainstreaming tools and methods.

-The trainee shall be provided with relevant thematic work experience in the context of an EU agency.
+The trainee shall be provided with relevant work experience in an EU agency.

 Description of the work